poi-bundler/website/docs/guide/getting-started.md

 Poi tries to support as many kinds of file types as possible, from some well-known web technologies like `.css` `.js` `.vue`  to compile-to-js and compile-to-wasm languages like `Flow` `TypeScript` `ReasonML` `Elm` `Rust` and so on, you name it!

-Poi is also extermely extensible thanks to its plugin API.
+Poi is also extremely extensible thanks to its plugin API.

 ## Quick Start